Unit 6 - Practice Quiz

 4 Which type of model incorporates random variables and probability distributions?

-D. Linear model
+A. Linear model

 5 Agricultural models that account for the time-dependent changes in crop growth are classified as:

-A. Static models
+A. Dynamic models

-B. Dynamic models
+B. Static models

 C. Fixed models